Solution4Future/django-rest-swagger/docs/source/settings.rst

 api_path
 ------------------------

 path to your api. url protocol and domain is taken from django settings, so do not include those in here.

 Defaults to :code:`'/'`

 nested_level
 ------------------------

-sometimes routes (in example, nested Router from django rest extended) generate useless base endpoints :code:`'^$'`.
-In result show only one tag with 'api/' and show all endpoints in one group.
-Value nested_level can controled tags with begin and end of slash.
-In example, if you have endpoints:
+how many segments of url to skip.

+When you use nested routing (e.g. Nested Router from drf-extensions) the url might get quite long with the earlier segments being quite useless.
+With this setting you can tell how many segments to cut.

+For example if we have this structure:

-* /api/foo/
+* /api/spam/
-* /api/foo/bar/
+* /api/spam/eggs/
-* /api/bar/
+* /api/ham/
 * /api/

-In :code:`nested_level = slice(0, 1)` show only 'api' tags.
-But if you set :code:`nested_level = slice(1, 2)` then you will get 'foo' and 'bar' tags ('api' dispeared because we have condition to crop first slash to second slash).
+you can set :code:`nested_level = slice(1, 2)` to remove the '/api/' part (remove the part between first and second slash) leaving only:

+* /spam/
+* /spam/eggs/
+* /ham/

-Defaults to :code:`slice(0, 1)`
+Defaults to :code:`slice(0, 1)` (no action)

 api_key
 ------------------------